-The hernia will not get any bigger without surgery.
+The hernia will not get better without surgery.

-What will happen if I decide that my child will not have the surgery?
+What will happen if I decide that my child will not have the operation?

 The hernia will get larger with time.
-It can also be dangerous because the intestines or other structures within the abdomen cancan get trapped and can have their blood supply cut off (strangulated hernia) (3 in 10 for premature babies and children under 1 year, 1 in 10 for older children).
-This needs an urgent or larger operation, with a higher risk of developing serious complications.
-If left untreated, a strangulated hernia will cause damage to the testicle (in boys), or ovary (in girls) or bowel and may cause death.
-So, if your child develops tenderness over the hernia, has green coloured vomit or the hernia is hard and cannot be put back into the abdomen, they may have a strangulated hernia and need surgery urgently.
+It can also be dangerous because the intestines or other structures within the abdomen can get trapped and have their blood supply cut off (strangulated hernia) (risk: 3 in 10 for premature babies and children under 1 year, 1 in 10 for older children).
+This needs an urgent and larger operation, with a higher risk of developing serious complications.

+If left untreated, a strangulated hernia will cause damage to the testicle (in boys), or ovary (in girls), or bowel and may cause death.
+So if your child develops tenderness over the hernia, has green-coloured vomit, or the hernia is hard and cannot be put back into the abdomen, they may have a strangulated hernia and need surgery urgently.

-If you think your child has a strangulated hernia, take them to hospital straight away.
+If you think your child has a strangulated hernia, take them to hospital straightaway.
 Do not give them anything to eat or drink.